 The 7710UC-HD comes with a companion rear plate that occupies two slots in the frame and has 7 BNC connectors, and one female DB9 connector.
-For information on mounting the rear plate and inserting the module into the frame see the 7700FR chapter section 3.
+For information on mounting the rear plate and inserting the module into the frame see section 3 of the 7700FR chapter.

-Figure 2: 7710UC-HD Rear Panels
+Figure 2-1: 7710UC-HD Rear Panels